On This Page

 Slipped Capital Femoral Epiphysis (SCFE)

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals for pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is nationally and internationally recognized as a leader in pediatric orthopedics.
 Our large orthopedics team includes surgeons who specialize in conditions that affect the hips, such as slipped capital femoral epiphysis.
 Gillette patients can count on our team of specialists to collaborate on and provide comprehensive treatment plans that meet their needs.

 Why Choose Gillette?